Gobustan State Historical and Cultural Reserve: Roman inscription

 (To Imp(erator) Domitianus Caesar Aug(ustus) Germanicus, (by) Lucius Julius Maximus, Centurion of Leg(ion) XII Ful(minata).)

 Due to its uniqueness and mysteriousness, the inscription attracted the attention of specialists in Latin epigraphy and history of ancient Rome and Transcaucasia.
 It is the easternmost of all known Latin inscriptions and the only one discovered within the territory of ancient Caucasian Albania.
-Most experts consider this inscription an indisputable proof of Roman military presence in eastern Transcaucasia in the late 1st century BC.
+Most experts consider this inscription an indisputable proof of Roman military presence in eastern Transcaucasia in the late 1st century CE.
 An alternative theory suggests that the inscription might have been left by a Roman centurion who carried out a secret intelligence or diplomatic mission.

 Gaval Dash

 Gaval Dash is a natural musical stone found exclusively in Gobustan.
 Located at the entrance to the reserve, it is one of four "singing stones" in the area.
 When struck with smaller rocks, this large, two-meter-long stone produces a hollow, ringing sound similar to the tambourine, or "gaval" in Azerbaijani.
 This unique resonance is thought to be caused by microscopic holes within the rock, formed by the region's dry climate and the effect of natural gas.